AKAAkira/undice/README.md

                         (false by default as it has problems extracting certain images correctly)
 ```
+## undice_afterprocess.py
+For some operations I found may be needed after undicing.
 ```
 usage: undice_afterprocess.py [-h] [-o OUTPUT_DIRECTORY] [--verbose]
                               [-t PROCESS_TYPE] [-w]